yjg30737/pyqt-top-titlebar-widget/README.md

 <hr>

-Current version(v0.0.1) supports Windows 10 OS style only.
+Below the version v1.0.0, this supports Windows 10 OS style only.